Where did you grow up?

 How long have you practiced in the Washington, DC area and what do you like most about it?

 I always knew I would return to the DC area, so after living in Nashville and San Francisco, I came back home.
-I have been in practice in DC for 10 years and I love the diversity of the people here and their different histories and backgrounds.
+I have been in practice in Washington, DC for 20 years and I love the diversity of the people here and their different histories and backgrounds.
 I also love the four seasons and the deep history of the capitol area.

 What do you most enjoy doing outside of your clinical practice, when you’re not working?